 That said, many businesses also upgraded their website to have a payment gateway facility to sell products in smaller chunks or probably starts a new membership subscription programme.

 If you are unsatisfied with your current website, it’s not too late to improve your web design now.

 6 Website Improvement Ideas

-In this article, we highlight the six website improvements ideas to help you improve web design almost instantly.
+In this article, we highlight the six website improvement ideas to help you improve web design almost instantly.
 If you are ready to pluck this fruit, keep reading!
 If you want to subscribe to our weekly steady flow of insights, you can consider signing up for our WDD Weekly email newsletter.

 To improve the design of your existing website, you must have an ongoing web design improvement plan.

 You’ll need a blueprint, and a steady flow of upgrades to blend with the current trend and make this process run smoothly.